tochukwunwosa/claimMate/README.md

 ---

 Need help?
-DM me on Twitter @yourhandle or file an issue.
+DM me on Twitter @devtoo or file an issue.